-My Pan Mass Challenge story began twenty seven years ago, in the spring of 1993.
+My Pan Mass Challenge story began thirty one years ago, in the spring of 1993.
 I read about the PMC on a bulletin board at Children's Hospital, where I was visiting Zachary Crawford, infant son of my dear friends Linda and David.
 Zachary was born in February 1993, with an extra renal rhabdoid tumor and was being treated at the Dana Farber's Jimmy Fund Clinic.
 Already an avid long distance cyclist, I had heard of the PMC, but had no idea it was a benefit for the Jimmy Fund.
 Once I made the connection, I signed up immediately, determined to do whatever I could to raise money for an organization that was doing so much for Zachary and the Crawfords.
 Zachary lost his battle with cancer on July 13, 1993.
 I rode in my first Pan Mass Challenge 3 weeks later.

 At that point, I never knew how much more personal the PMC would become for me.
 In April 2001, my world was turned upside down when I lost my mother, Priscilla.
 PMC 2001 was particularly emotional for me; as sad as I was, I knew my mother would be proud that I continued to ride, and her inspiration keeps me riding year after year.